 Roaring Camp Railroads

 You’ll think you’ve been transported to the island of Sodor when Roaring Camp Railroads hosts its annual Thomas the Tank Engine Day (end of July/early August—get tickets NOW!)
-But that’s just one of the many special events the Railroad hosts.
-The line just north of Santa Cruz travels through the Redwoods and over trestles- a true adventure no matter when you visit!
+But that’s just one of the many special events at this railroad in the mountains.
+The line just north of Santa Cruz travels through the Redwoods and over trestles, a true adventure no matter when you visit!

 5401 Graham Hill Rd.

 With a name like “Train Town” it’s no wonder this place is a big hit with railroad lovers of all ages.
-The passenger train takes visitors through tunnels and over bridges.
-It even makes a stop at a petting zoo (bring your quarters for food!)
-The park also offers a concession stand, a train-tastic gift shop and several amusement rides—the brand-new Mine Train just opened (replacing the Dragon Train) and was built by the same company who erected the coaster on the Santa Cruz Boardwalk.
-Coaster-loving kiddos must be 36″ to ride solo, 33″ to ride with an adult.
+The passenger train takes visitors through tunnels and over bridges before stopping at a petting zoo (bring your quarters for food).
+The park also offers a concession stand, a train-tastic gift shop and several amusement rides.
+Parking and admission is free, you just pay for individual tickets for the various attractions.

 California State Railroad Museum